 Even better?
 Freedom of Espresso has one of its locations right there.
 Wake up on a Saturday morning, grab a latte and a croissant from Freedom, and enjoy the view.
 You’re welcome.

-My new favorite addition to downtown Syracuse!
+One of my favorite recent additions to downtown Syracuse!
 Wildflowers Armory is a local artist co-op where creators can sell their handcrafted goods.
-The items rotate in and out, and Wildflowers hosts the most clever events out on ‘the platform’!
-Like an umbrella installation, outdoor movie screenings, and the recent Christmas tree lot.
+The items rotate in and out, and Wildflowers hosts the most clever events!
+They’ve had an umbrella installation, outdoor movie screenings, and a Christmas tree lot.

 The heart of Syracuse, the ‘city on the hill’, and my home away from home – the SU campus.
-I have to say, I love where I work (and went to school).
+I have to say, I love my alma mater.
 The campus is gorgeous all the time – from the ivy-covered buildings to the modern architecture.
 And if you’re looking for things to do at the university, check out this bucket list!

-If you’re ever looking for me at lunchtime on a summer day (and I’m not too busy at work!), this is the place I’ll be!
+This was a favorite summer lunchtime spot when I worked at the university!
 Located next to the Syracuse University campus, Thornden Park is really a sight to see when the roses are in bloom!
 It also doesn’t hurt that it’s free to visit.

 Chittenango Falls is one of those hidden-in-plain-sight wonders.
 Just east of the city, you can follow the creek along the road until you get to the park that houses these waterfalls.
 Well worth the hike to the bottom to get the perfect photo!
 While you’re in town, check out what else Chittenango has to offer!

-I hope you enjoyed my list of Instagram worthy places in Syracuse!
+I hope you enjoyed my list of Instagrammable spots in Syracuse!
 The foodie and photographer in me had a lot of fun putting this together.
 Do you have any other suggestions?
 Let me know in the comments!